June 11

 All-Clad Copper Core pasta pot draining

-(If you're like us, you may be wondering why the water is draining out the bottom holes and not the side holes.
+(You may be wondering why the water is draining out only the bottom holes.
 It's because the picture wasn't snapped until the pot was nearly done draining.
 If you haven't used one of these before, be careful that first time you lift it out of the pot--water comes out of ALL the holes!)

-At 7 quarts, it's one quart smaller than the standard Copper core stock pot (shown above).
-But you may actually prefer its taller, narrower shape, which is good for soups, stocks, and boiling water (because: less evaporation).
+At 7 quarts, it's one quart smaller than the standard Copper core stock pot (above).
+You may prefer its taller, narrower shape, which is good for soups, stocks, and boiling water (because: less evaporation).
+However, you can use the shallower pot for a Dutch oven; you can't do that with this one.

 All-Clad Copper Core 7 Qt.
 Pasta Pentola w/Colander Insert: